jqz752/cbb752_2.2_R/README.md

 This program assumes that the third column (`RNAME`) in the .sam file contains chromosome number.
 It also assumes that the reads in .sam are single-end reads.

 For each chromosome, it first computes the read depth, or pile-up, at each base position.
-Note that using parallel computing via `foreach` to compute pile-up might not work for very large sam files as long vectors are not yet supported by foreach.
+Note that using parallel computing via `foreach` (`use.parallel=T`) to compute pile-up might not work for very large sam files as long vectors are not yet supported by `foreach`.
 Then, for each gene, based on the read depths of positions within the range of that gene, an estimated read count is calculated, using a method of the user's choice (`count.est.mtd`).
 Finally, RPKM/FPKM or TPM is calculated for each gene, depending on user's choice (`quant.mtd`), using the length of the protein-coding gene as effective length. `NA`s are reported as estimated counts and RPKM/FPKM/TPM for genes for which there is no read coverage or no sequencing data at all.

 The output is a tab-delimited text file named after `output.name`, and contains 5 columns: chromosome number, start position, end position, gene ID, gene name, estimated read counts, and RPKM/FPKM/TPM (depending on `count.est.mtd`).

+#### Example 1 (Demo mode)

+In demo mode (`demo.mode=T`), a pre-processed sample .sam file is loaded from `sample_Gm12878Cytosol_trimmed_sam.Rdata` (.sam file not provided due to its large size [>1 GB]).
+In addition, a sample .gtf file is loaded from `sample_gencode19_prtn_coding.gtf`.
+As a result, two sample output files, `sample_tpm.txt` and `sample_rpkm.txt`, are produced, respectively, by running:

+`get.fpkm.tpm(output.name='sample_tpm.txt', demo.mode=T, count.est.mtd=list('quantile', 0.75), quant.mtd='tpm')` , and

+`get.fpkm.tpm(output.name='sample_rpkm.txt', demo.mode=T, count.est.mtd=list('quantile', 0.75), quant.mtd='rpkm')`.

-#### Example
+#### Example 2 (Non-demo mode)

 Here is an example running in non-demo mode (`demo.mode=F`), assuming that there are two input files, `Gm12878Cytosol.sam` and `gencode19_prtn_coding.gtf`.